 - Photo identification

-- Proof of your recognised qualification such as EA’s accredited transcripts, Stage 1 Competency Assessment outcome letter, or Engineers Australia Migration Skill Assessment (MSA) outcome letter.
+- Proof of your recognised qualification, such as EA’s accredited transcripts, Stage 1 Competency Assessment outcome letter, or Engineers Australia Migration Skill Assessment (MSA) outcome letter.

 As part of the NER application, you will need two referees who can attest to your recent Work Experience Statement.
-However, you are required only to include the references that meet one of the below requirements:
+However, you are required only to include the references that meet one of the following requirements:

-- Preferably be Chartered members of Engineers Australia, a registered person on the NER, or skilled engineers with more than five years of post-graduate engineering experience
+- Preferably be Chartered members of Engineers Australia, a registered person on the NER, or skilled engineers with more than five years of post-graduate engineering experience.

-- Have recently know about your work
+- Have recently learned about your work.

-- Someone who is in the same profession of Engineering as you are seeking registration in
+- Someone who is in the same profession of Engineering as you are seeking registration in.

 Step 4: Attend NER Interview

-The last step of NER Direct assessment is the Interview.
+The last step of the NER Direct assessment is the Interview.
 The assessors conduct interviews to verify that the skills and competencies you have claimed are supported by the relevant evidence you provided.
-This is your opportunity to showcase yourself and your ability for independent practice.
-A qualified Engineers Australia Assessor mainly conducts the interview, which usually occurs online via video.

 Step 5: Receive Your Outcome Notification

 Following the interview, Engineers Australia will notify you of the decision regarding your NER application.
-If successful, you'll be added to the NER, signifying that you have met the requirements and are officially recognized as a qualified engineer.
+If successful, you’ll be added to the NER, signifying that you have met the requirements and are officially recognised as a qualified engineer.

 There are several benefits of being a registered engineer in NER.
 It provides professional recognition and enhances your credibility within the engineering industry.
 It also demonstrates to employers, clients, and colleagues that you have met the rigorous standards set by Engineers Australia.
-Additionally, being registered in NER can open up new career opportunities, as many employers prefer or require engineers to be registered.

 How Can Customers Locate Engineering Practitioners Through the NER?

-Customers can locate qualified Engineering Practitioners by going through their specific details.
-For instance, they can search by their name, which helps if they already know who they are looking for.
 Next, by searching their practice area, customers can locate Engineering practitioners through their specialisation if they need specific engineering expertise.
 Lastly, they can search and locate a practitioner through their geographic location.
-This combination of searches makes it easier for customers to look out for an engineering practitioner for their needs through the NER.

 There are mainly three categories of Engineering Practitioners: